Mayvenn/stringer/README.md

-# stringer
-WIP
-[x] push implementation
-  [x] UUID generation (refer to node code)
+# Stringer - Front-End Tracking Library for Mayvenn
+## Setup
+- Prerequisites: Have node and npm installed
+- Clone this repo
+- Run `npm install`

+## Usage
+Note that this code will later be pushed correctly to ECS.
-      currently the library expects us to use a script tag
+In the meantime, just use a script tag with source pointing to the local location of stringer.js.
-  [x] send event to a fake server with the event
-  [x] insert UUID generation code into our stringer function

-[x] init callback
-  [x] get server url from config
-  [x] processes all events in the array first (backfilling)